< Back

 The seven scenes are: St Francis clothing a Poor Knight; St Francis renouncing His Father; the Granting of the Indulgence of the Portiuncula (or the Pope recognising the Franciscan Order); St Francis receiving the Stigmata; St Francis before the Sultan; the Wolf of Gubbio; and the Funeral of St Francis.
 An eighth panel in the series, showing the Marriage of St Francis and Poverty, is at Chantilly.
 The panels were part of the double-sided altarpiece painted for San Francesco at Sansepolcro.
 They were arranged in two rows on the back, either side of the central panel of St Francis in Glory (Villa I Tatti, Florence).
 Above the scenes of the Life of St Francis were four saints in pinnacles.
 Just one of these (a Saint Augustine now on long-term loan to the Castello di Rivoli Museum of Contemporary Art) is known to survive.
 The front of the altarpiece showed the Virgin and Child with Angels (now in the Louvre) between four full-length saints in separate panels (two of which are in the Louvre and two at I Tatti).

-The altarpiece was originally commissioned from a local artist Antonio d’Anghieri, whose pupil was Piero della Francesca, but progress was so slow that the commission was reassigned to Sassetta.
+The altarpiece was originally commissioned in 1430 from a local artist Antonio d’Anghieri, whose pupil was Piero della Francesca.
+Progress was apparently so slow that, after seven years delay, the commission was reassigned to Sassetta.
 The new contract was signed on 5 September 1437, but work did not start until after February 1439.
 The completed altarpiece, which was painted in Siena, was set in place over the high altar in June 1444.
 Sassetta was paid 510 florins.
 The high price – the highest recorded in Siena for a fifteenth-century altarpiece – reflects its size and complexity and the extensive use of gold and silver throughout.
 Recent reconstructions suggest that the complete polyptych could have contained as many as sixty panels.

 Around 1578-83, the altarpiece was removed from the high altar, some panels being placed in side altars and others stored in the sacristy.
 After the friary was closed, the altarpiece was sold in 1810 to a certain Cavalier Segiuliani of Arezzo, and the fragments were subsequently widely dispersed.
 All the large panels have now been found, but many of the smaller panels from the pilasters, pinnacles and predellas are still missing.
 The seven National Gallery paintings were sold in 1819 to a Florentine dealer, passed briefly into Count Demidoff’s famous collection at San Donato, and then went to France.
 They were acquired by Duveen in 1925-26 and radically restored (cut from their spandrels, planed down, cleaned and retouched).
 Sold in 1927 to the New York financier Clarence Mackay, who displayed his choice collection of Renaissance art at his huge chåteau-esque mansion ('Harbor Hill') on Long Island.
 Mackay was forced to sell his collection after the 1929 Wall Street Crash, and the Sassetta panels were acquired by the National Gallery (through Duveen) in 1934.
 The St Francis receiving the Stigmata is perhaps the best preserved of the seven and the Wolf of Gubbio is probably the most damaged.